180D-FW-2021/Team1/README.md

 Being forced to get up and get the remote to just change the volume is a hassle for households that use a TV.
 To fix this very serious issue we have decided to prototype AirController, a system that can take in hand gestures as inputs and accordingly modify the volume.
 In this case, the user can make a specific gesture using their hand/arm in order to utilize a specific control option on the TV.
 This way those who are disabled or are not within reach of a remote can use their hands to access controls.

-## Gesture Recognition
-Uses a programmed BerryIMU to detect specific hand motions.
-Uses MQTT to communicate detected gestures to the subscriber Raspberry Pi.

-Directory: `gesture`

 ## Pose Recognition (OpenCV and MediaPipe)
 Uses computer vision and image processing to detect specific body positions and poses.
 Uses MQTT to communicate detected poses to the subscriber Raspberry Pi.